vios-s/tsaftarislab.github.io/_tutorials/dream2020.md

 academic positions in USA, Italy and UK.
 Sotos's research expertise is in representation learning.

-Dr Alison Q. O'Neil (Alison) is a Senior Scientist in the AI Research Team at Canon Medical Research Europe and Honorary Research Fellow at the University of Edinburgh.
+Dr Alison Q O’Neil (Alison) is a Senior Scientist in the AI Research Team at Canon Medical Research Europe and Honorary Research Fellow at the University of Edinburgh.
 She obtained her EngD at Canon Medical Research Europe in affiliation with Heriot-Watt University, and now leads a team of scientists and research